dhrubo55/personal-blog/content/posts/day-65-a-tale-of-rmi-and-rpc-in-java.md

 - An identifier of the remote object to be used
 - Method name which is to be invoked
 - Parameters to the remote JVM

+#### Skeleton

+The skeleton is another proxy that lives with the real object on its original host.
+It receives remote method invocations from the stub and passes them to the object.

+The skeleton object passes the request from the stub object to the remote object.
+It performs the following tasks

+- It calls the desired method on the real object present on the server.
+- It forwards the parameters received from the stub object to the method.